dallie-test/SSDTools/README.md

 1. Organise a git training for all future contributors
 1. Separate the verification cases from the unit tests
 1. Remove the data from the repository
+1. Use map service instead of manually provided background image.

 ### Add `imshow()` as alternative to `contourf()`
 The package now uses vectors to ensure high quality of images, however, for some use cases it might be sufficient to use a pixel-perfect method such as `imshow()`.
 Supporting both types in heatmaps will result in the possibility to choose between runtime performance and precision.
 This means faster rendering times during development and high quality images for publication.